MoHoushmand/mo/quantum_computers/superconducting_qubits/superconducting_qubits_op.md

 f7
 ```

 The Bloch sphere is a useful tool to visualize the state of qubit and the effect of single-qubit operations.
-What state (|ket $\{\mid p s i\} \mid)$ corresponds to the state shown on the Bloch sphere below?
+What state ket $\{\mid psi\} \mid$ corresponds to the state shown on the Bloch sphere below?

 - $\cos \frac{\phi}{2}|0\rangle+e^{i \phi} \sin \frac{\theta}{2}|1\rangle .$
 - $\cos \frac{\phi}{2}|0\rangle+e^{i \phi} \sin \frac{\phi}{2}|1\rangle .$